-The current global Coronavirus pandemic (COVID-19), and measures adopted to reduce its spread, threaten the nutritional status of populations in Low- and middle-income countries (LMICs) (1).
-Disturbance to the food environments may ensue from changes to both external and personal dimensions of food environments (2).
-External dimensions include food availability and quality, prices, vendors, markets and regulations, while personal dimensions include geographical access, affordability, convenience and desirability (2).
+Background & aims: The current global pandemic of Coronavirus (COVID-19), and measures adopted to reduce its spread, threaten the nutritional status of populations in Low- and middle-income countries (LMICs).
+Documenting how the COVID-19 affects diets, nutrition and food security can help generating evidence-informed recommendations for mitigating interventions and policies.